ofiwg/libfabric/man/fi_sockets.7.md

 *FI_SOCKETS_PE_WAITTIME*
 : An integer value that specifies how many milliseconds to spin while waiting for progress in *FI_PROGRESS_AUTO* mode.

+*FI_SOCKETS_CONN_TIMEOUT*
+: An integer value that specifies how many milliseconds to wait for one connection establishment.

 *FI_SOCKETS_MAX_CONN_RETRY*
 : An integer value that specifies the number of socket connection retries before reporting as failure.